DanielSelby/DanielSelby/README.md

 ## Mission Statement 🎯

 I seek to use knowledge, creativity, and compassion to overcome challenges and open new opportunities.
-By building structures that enhance growth guided by curiosity, resilience, and innovation, I strive to live a purposeful life, foster growth, and leave a positive and lasting impact to communities, organizations, and future leaders.
+Building structures that enhance growth, guided by curiosity, resilience, and innovation, I strive to live a purposeful life, foster growth, and leave a positive and lasting impact to communities, organizations, and future leaders.

+*Building growth, inspiring leaders, leaving lasting impact.*

 ###